zalom/zalom/README.md

 ## About
 I enjoy architecting Ruby on Rails applications and writing well-written (✍️), easy-to-read (📖) code.
 My passion is solopreneurship, and you could say there's FIRE (🔥) in me (pun intended).
 Bringing mind-coding (🧠) to vibe-coding (😎) is my thing!
 I am all about AI-augmented and not AI-replaced engineers.
-My superpower: I always try to simplify the difficult (read: dumbing down concepts).
+My superpower: Dumbing down concepts and ideas (read: "I simplify the difficult").

 ### Technical Engineering Leader Summary
 * Experience in augmenting product teams with AI.